berkerpeksag/astor/docs/index.rst

     This function iterates over an AST node object:

     - If the object has a _fields attribute, it gets attributes in the order of this and returns name, value pairs.

     - Otherwise, if the object is a list instance, it returns name, value pairs for each item in the list, where the name is passed into this function (defaults to blank).

     - Can update an unknown set with information about attributes that do not exist in fields.

+.. function:: dump
 .. function:: dump_tree(node, name=None, initial_indent='', \
                         indentation='    ', maxline=120, maxmerged=80)

     This function pretty prints an AST or similar structure with indentation.

-    .. versionadded:: 0.6
+    .. deprecated:: 0.6

-        Was previously named dump
+       ``astor.dump()`` is deprecated.

 .. function:: strip_tree(node)